 - ME computers and printers: including problems, purchases, and installations, please create a request at My Helpdesk so that one of our technicians can help you.

 - Ink and paper for ME printers: for ink, contact ME front office secretaries (801-422-2625 email@example.com) when low ink warnings appear.
 For paper: pick up at 435 CTB.
 Contact CAEDM for ink and paper in college computer labs.

 - CAEDM (college) printers: including ink, please contact CAEDM.

 CAEDM (Computer Aided Engineering Design and Manufacturing) manages the Ira A. Fulton College of Engineering and Technology shared computer resources.
 Click here for a complete list of their services.
 Some of the most popular include:

 - Remote Graphics System (RGS) (may require VPN setup)

 - Fulton Supercomputering Laboratory: If your research project requires computing resources that exceed desktop capacity, Fulton Supercomputing Laboratory might fill your needs.

-- Microsoft Software: The Microsoft Developer Network Academic Alliance (MSDNAA) is a program to download Microsoft software programs for academic related, non-commercial purposes.
+- Microsoft Software: Microsoft Office 365 is available for all BYU students, which includes Word, Excel, PowerPoint, etc. Visit office.byu.edu and carefully read the instructions (put @byu.edu after your BYU username to login).
+The Microsoft Developer Network Academic Alliance (MSDNAA) is a program to download additional Microsoft software programs for academic related, non-commercial purposes.
 Available software includes Windows, Visio, Project, Visual Studio and more.
-All college students and faculty now have access to MSDNAA by logging in on their website with your CAEDM account credentials.
+Login with your CAEDM account credentials.

-- VMWare Academic Program: The VMWare Academic Program allows students and faculty to download VMware products and software for academic related non-commercial purposes.
+- VMWare Software: The VMWare Academic Program allows students and faculty to download VMware products and software for academic related non-commercial purposes.
 Log in using your CAEDM account credentials.